Review of Castor and Pollux Organix Butcher and Bushel Canned Dog Food

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the pea protein, flaxseed and alfalfa, this looks like the profile of a canned dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea protein, flaxseed, alfalfa and coconut flour, this looks like the profile of a canned dog food containing a notable amount of meat.

-Castor and Pollux Organix Butcher and Bushel is a grain-free moisture-rich dog food that utilizes a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.
+Castor and Pollux Organix Butcher and Bushel is a grain-free moisture-rich dog food that utilizes a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Castor and Pollux Dog Food Been Recalled?